luzhixing12345/Ant-colony-algorithm/README.md

 ## Use

-- easy run as
+- easy run

   ```python
   python main.py
   ```

-- use examples in `./data/example-x.txt` as\
+- use your own data

-  change x into number 1~6, using the given data
+  There are some examples under `./data/`, use `--test 5` to load data from `example-5.txt`.

+  If you want to test your own data, please create a new example file and use `--test x` to run

   ```python
   python main.py --test x
   ```

 - change arguments of ant colont algorithm

   - `ant`: the number of ants
   - `points`: the number of points
   - `generation`:the number of iteration